 It is difficult to understand our relationship with food from our own perspective, often times it takes moments like these to really understand our eating habits and how we think about food.
 If you believe you are someone who would automatically eat the fruit or take too much time to stress over why it was there in the first place, you could likely benefit from practicing more mindfulness.

 Mindfulness is the art of being more aware and acting with intention.

-Mindfulness can help you make better food decisions, feel less stressed about your diet and promote a more positive outlook in general.
+Applying mindfulness to your food habits can help you make better food decisions, feel less stressed about your diet and promote a more positive outlook in general.
 It really is just paying attention to what you are putting into your mouth and making a conscious effort to eat when you are hungry, stop when you are full and avoid food situations that lead to guilt and emotional eating.

 The Mind-Gut Connection

 It’s no secret that we’ve attached a lot of weird feelings and beliefs to our diet and food choices - how many times has something you ate made you feel guilty?
 And how many times have you turned to food for comfort?

 There is a scientific reason behind why we do these things, it’s not just the society we live in.
 Our brain chemistry is strongly linked to our gut.
 Through a series of hormones, we can trigger hunger, fullness, and digestion cues.
 And because food is fuel, we can experience psychological triggers like stress, that can also affect how we utilize our food and what we crave.

 Just the thought of eating something can cause your stomach to release digestive enzymes before you even eat anything.